qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: line, polygon]
-  Input vector layer
+  Input vector layer.

 ``Distance`` [number]
-  Set the distance between each point
+  Set the distance between each point.

   Default: *100*

 ``Start offset`` [number]
-  Specify an eventual offset where the first point should start
+  Specify an eventual offset where the first point should start.

   Default: *0*

 ``End offset`` [number]
-  Specify an eventual offset where the last point should end
+  Specify an eventual offset where the last point should end.

   Default: *0*